Meet the Board

 A Samoan New Zealander, Peter is currently a Partner with business consultancy, Navigator Limited.
 He was previously the Interim Chief Executive and General Manager Corporate Affairs at the Tāmaki Regeneration Company, an organisation tackling a programme of major developmental (in particular housing), economic and social regeneration in East Auckland.
 As Interim CEO in 2014/15, Peter was the youngest Crown company chief executive in the country at age 36.

-Geoff Walker is the Finance Manager at Trade Aid Importers Ltd where he looks after the finances for the Trade Aid Group including 34 charities for the head office entities and the 29 shops which are spread throughout NZ.
-Trade Aid Importers has an annual turnover of approximately $13m and has 4 business lines being craft, food, coffee and chocolate.
+Geoff Walker at the time of writing is currently the Finance Manager at Trade Aid Importers Ltd where he looks after the finances for the Trade Aid Group including 34 charities for the head office entities and the 29 shops which are spread throughout NZ.
+The Trade Aid group has an annual turnover of approximately $20m and has 4 business lines being craft, food, coffee and chocolate.
+Geoff will shortly be taking on a new role as the Finance Manager at Jade Software in Christchurch.

-He is involved in a number of other charities and Public Benefit Entities (PBE) at a Board level including the Canterbury Earthquake recovery Network (CanCERN) and the Foundation for Youth Development Christchurch.
-He brings an understanding of both the commercial PBE / Charity sectors to Amnesty as well as an understanding and respect for the hard work that everyone involved puts into the cause.
-He is a Chartered Accountant and a member of the Institute of Directors.
-Geoff lives in Christchurch with his wife and they have a 14 month old daughter.
+He brings an understanding of both the social Enterprise and charity sectors to Amnesty as well as an understanding and respect for the hard work that everyone involved puts into the cause.
+He is a Chartered Accountant.
+Geoff lives in Christchurch with his wife and two young children.

 Marianne trained as a human rights lawyer and has worked in the Gaza Strip for the Palestinian Centre for Human Rights, in Afghanistan as the human rights officer in the UN mission, in New Zealand for the Human Rights Commission and at Oxfam New Zealand as Policy and Advocacy Advisor.